NerdyNurse/Mixed-messages/README.md

 This is an insult generator
 ==========================
-This code is made as a solution to the CodeCademy.com protfolio project: *mixed messages*
+**This code is for you if:**
+- you work in a hostile enviornment and need a quick comeback
+- you just got bitten by your parrot for the 1 millionth time
+- you lack basic imagination, but rolled a bard in dnd anyways

 How does it work?
 ----------------

-Every time the program is run it logs a new, randomly generated message.
+Every time the program is run it logs a new, randomly generated insult.

 ### The message cosists of: